comydream/Discop/README.md

 conda activate discop

 # Visit the PyTorch website (https://pytorch.org/get-started/locally/) for installation commands tailored to your environment
+# We have not tested PyTorch versions other than v1.12.0.
-conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch -y
+conda install pytorch==1.12.0 torchvision==0.13.0 torchaudio==0.12.0 cudatoolkit=11.3 -c pytorch
 # Install other dependencies
 python -m pip install -r requirements.txt